What happens after company formation

 - Change of service address

 - Change of company name

 - Changes to share capital

 - Changes to the Articles of Association

 You can inform Companies House about changes to your company using 1st Formations’ Online Company Manager.
-However, changes to shares and shareholders must be reported on your Confirmation Statement (previously known as the Annual Return), which can be filed online through our facility.
+However, changes to shares and shareholders must be reported on your Confirmation Statement (previously known as the Annual Return).

 Changes made via 1st Formation's Online Company Manager are free of charge - with the exception of changing your company name.
 Companies House will not charge any fees for the majority of changes, either.